 When you first get started with a new WordPress site, your homepage by default shows the latest posts published on your blog.
+However, most website owners want a dedicated home page that introduces their site and encourages visitors to browse.

-Why Would I Want a Static Post On My Homepage?
+Why Would I Want a Static Homepage?

 There are 4:

-- Blog: This is the classic front page layout with posts featured on the homepage in reverse chronological order.
+- Blog: This is the classic front-page layout with posts featured on the homepage in reverse chronological order.

 - Static Front Page: This is another traditional static HTML homepage model with a fixed front page as well as content placed in Pages, rarely if ever using posts, categories, or tags.